rosiegardner/mystery-zone/notes-file/log.md

 * 12:00: ------ successfully restructed database for albums and images ------
 * 1:00: < break for lunch >
 * 2:00: merge images branch with main branch.
+* 3:00: create new branch 'styling'
+* 3:30: create new branch 'router'